aio-libs-abandoned/aioredis-py/docs/examples.rst

 Below is a list of examples from `aioredis/examples
 <https://github.com/aio-libs/aioredis/tree/master/examples>`_

-Every examples is a correct python program that can be executed.
+Every example is a correct python program that can be executed.

 .. _aioredis-examples-simple: